kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 1. Github search api provides 1000 best matched results along with the score.
 2. There are few errors in the result provided by  Github code search api, such as duplicate keys, error in count of watchers and few others
+3. Even though we had a filter for language as *python*, in the end we had results from *rst* and *md* file types.

 [Sample Repo Query](https://jsoneditoronline.org/?id=524ccda2e2ce4991bf9f256b2c326092) | [Sample Code Query](https://jsoneditoronline.org/?id=1ae6018d072540d9ba451d114055744f)